EuroMIC COST action CA20130 and Association of Czech and Slovak Corrosion Engineers

 Address: Technická 5, Prague, Czech Republic

-- Understand various corrosion mechanisms - with special emphasis on MIC.
+- Understand various corrosion mechanisms - with particular emphasis on MIC.

 - Understand and apply the multiple lines of evidence (MLOE) approach for diagnosing MIC.